England | Scotland | Wales | Northern Ireland | Ireland

 Read our 'Requesting prescriptions advice' leaflet

-At 8am all scripts that have been received to date will be processed and will usually be ready for collection within 48 hours.
+At 8am all scripts that have been received to date will be processed and will usually be ready for collection within 5 working days.

 There can be exceptions - for example if the manufacturer has a supply issue, so its best to allow yourself a few days so you dont risk running out of your medication.

 Please note that requests that are received after 8am will be processed at 8am on the next working day.

 We are processing over 23.000 prescription items a month so please allow enough time for your regular medication to be processed.